V-Rajasekar/bhagavad-gita/Chapter-2/Verse-62.md

 `dhyāyato` 3rd dimension is calling to mind (recall) after an experience the mind has the tendency to call back the object if this happens without your awareness again your _frittering_ away your energies.
 The more recalling the things in mind it develops attachment addiction and further produces more negativity. when you recall some in your past with awareness is fine.
-In scriptures never said don't think about past and future and live in prese
+In scriptures never said don't think about past and future and live in present it's infact

-Don't be worry about the past and don't be anxious about future.
+`Don't be worry about the past and don't be anxious about future.`

+when does mind recall (go back to object again and again) when ever you con

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM0MDI5MzQyMywtMjEwMTk3OThdfQ==
+eyJoaXN0b3J5IjpbMTc1MjY3NzA2OSwtMjEwMTk3OThdfQ==
 -->